datacharmer/dbdeployer/README.md

     Flags:
       -h, --help                     help for replication
-          --master-ip string     Which IP the slaves will connect to (default "127.0.0.1") --master-list string   Which nodes are masters in a multi-source deployment (default "1,2") -n, --nodes int            How many nodes will be installed (default 3) --repl-history-dir     uses the replication directory to store mysql client history --semi-sync            Use semi-synchronous plugin
+          --master-ip string         Which IP the slaves will connect to (default "127.0.0.1") --master-list string       Which nodes are masters in a multi-source deployment (default "1,2") -n, --nodes int                How many nodes will be installed (default 3) --read-only-slaves         Set read-only for slaves
+          --repl-history-dir         uses the replication directory to store mysql client history --semi-sync                Use semi-synchronous plugin
-          --single-primary       Using single primary for group replication --slave-list string    Which nodes are slaves in a multi-source deployment (default "3") -t, --topology string      Which topology will be installed (default "master-slave")
+          --single-primary           Using single primary for group replication --slave-list string        Which nodes are slaves in a multi-source deployment (default "3") --super-read-only-slaves   Set super-read-only for slaves
+      -t, --topology string          Which topology will be installed (default "master-slave")